Authentic Lessons for 21st Century Learning

 25 Minute(s)

 Inform students that they will now be using what they’ve learned to create their own AI tutoring prompt.
 Display slide 10 and pass out the AI Tutoring Notecatcher handout.
-Then, ask students to pick a topic that they are struggling with or that is of interest to them.
+Ask students to pick a topic that they are struggling with or that is of interest to them.

 Have students use one of the prompts presented during the Explore section and customize the prompt in a way they think will yield the best AI tutor possible.